FREE Case Review (866) 588-0600

 What is the Longest Shift You Can Legally Work?

-OSHA does not currently regulate extended and unusual work shifts.
-There is no limit on the number of hours the adult employee may be required to work.
 The decision to work employees in 8-hour shifts, 12-hour shifts, 16-hour shifts, etc., is at the employer's discretion.
-The decision to call an employee in to work on a scheduled day off is also up to the employer.
+Calling an employee to work on a scheduled day off is also up to the employer.

 Related Article: What is the Longest Shift You Can Legally Work?